Countries blocking access to The Pirate Bay: Brazil

 In the week following 8 July 2021, the Ministry of Justice and Public Security launched Operation 404 against Internet piracy.

 On 13 July, Claro, Oi, and TIM, the three main Internet service providers in the country, performed a DNS block of several torrent websites, including The Pirate Bay, in nine Brazilian states.

+Bulgaria

+In February 2020, the Bulgarian Association of Music Producers, with support from IFPI, launched legal action for local ISPs to block The Pirate Bay along with local torrent website Zamunda.
+On 31 May 2023, three ISPs were ordered to block the two sites within 6 months.

 China

-The site was blocked for a short time in November 2008 in the People's Republic of China with other BitTorrent sites, apparently unblocked and blocked again – as of January 2017, it remains inaccessible from mainland China (excluding Hong Kong and Macau).
+The site was blocked for a short time in November 2008 in the People's Republic of China with other BitTorrent sites, apparently unblocked and blocked again – as of January 2017, it remains inaccessible from mainland China.

 Denmark

 On 5 February 2008, the district court of Frederiksberg, Copenhagen ruled that one of Denmark's largest ISPs, DMT2-Tele2, was assisting its customers in copyright infringement by allowing the use of The Pirate Bay, and that they were to block access to the site.
 Although the ISP had decided to challenge the verdict with support from the Danish Telecommunication Industries Association, they complied with it and blocked access to The Pirate Bay.
 The Pirate Bay reacted by creating an alternate site with instructions on how to work around the block, while the IFPI welcomed the block and encouraged other ISPs to follow suit.
 The verdict was affirmed in the Eastern High Court of Denmark on 26 November 2008.
 Following the court's decision, TDC, Denmark's largest ISP and owner of most of the cables, decided to block access to The Pirate Bay as a preventive measure.
 Other Danish ISPs have commented that they would prefer not to intervene in their customers' communication, but have reluctantly put the block in effect in order to avoid fines.
 Tele2's owner Telenor in turn appealed the high court verdict to the Supreme Court of Denmark, which in April 2009 accepted the case.
 In May 2010, the Court denied the appeal and ordered Telenor to continue blocking.